arantespp/arantespp.com/posts/blog/great-good-okay-and-bad-product-managers.md

 url: 'https://arantespp.com/great-good-okay-and-bad-product-managers'
 keywords:
   - blog
+  - hypotheses
+  - product-development
+  - product-manager
+  - product-strategy
+  - shreyas-doshi
-readingTime: 11
+readingTime: 14
+references:
+  - /zettel/ethos
+backlinks: []
 ---

-I wrote this article as an exercise to understand the characteristics of the role of a Product Manager.
+I wrote this article as an exercise to understand the characteristics of the Product Manager's role.
 This idea came after reading a [Shreyas Doshi](https://twitter.com/shreyas) thread in which he explained some traits of Good and Great Product Managers.

 While reading, I asked myself, "Great thread explaining the Great and the Good Product Managers, but what about the Bad and Okay ones?
-If I know their characteristics, I know what I shouldn't do."
+If I know the characteristics of Bad and Okay Product Managers, I know what I shouldn't do."

 https://twitter.com/shreyas/status/1249039638829793280